sritharsakthivel/sritharsakthivel/README.md

 - 🌱 I’m currently looking at others' code 🤣
 - 👯 I’m looking to collaborate with people who are able to write own hacking scripts
 - 🥅 2021 Goals: Simply sitting and learning
-- ⚡ Fun fact: All it was induced by the person--Pikachu.
+- ⚡ Fun fact: All it was induced by the person--friends.
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: srithar0501@gmal.com;